57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

   </div></div>
 </section>

-To give you an idea of how a CI/CD platform could work for your team, let’s explore how you could use GitHub Actions.
+To give you an idea of how a CI/CD platform could work for your team, let's explore how you could use GitHub Actions.

 Start by configuring a GitHub Actions workflow to be triggered when an event occurs in your repository, such as an open or updated pull request.
 Your workflow may contain one or more jobs that can run in sequential order or in parallel.